sybrew/the-seo-framework/readme.txt

 		* The sitemap's stylesheet now works on translated (alternative) domains.
 		* When using PolyLang, the Canonical URLs no longer mismatches.
 		/
-		* TODO TEST The sitemap now works when not using pretty permalinks.
 		* TODO https://wordpress.org/support/topic/incorrect-ogurl-with-wc-vendors-plugin/
 		* TODO walk through https://github.com/sybrew/the-seo-framework/issues?q=is%3Aopen+is%3Aissue+label%3Abug